twp88/CV/README.md

 #### Adaptability

-From teaching to book writing, sales and retail to voice acting and programming, all across four different countries, three languages and two continents and in the space of three years, I have had to learn to adapt.
+From coding, teaching and book writing, sales and retail to voice acting and programming, all across four different countries, three languages and two continents and in the space of three years, I have had to learn to adapt.

 Each job, task, country or culture has posed it's own unique challenges.
 Be it the Spanish tax system or Australian visa rules, soothing the feathers of disgruntled Catalan customers or preparing my students for the potential of hazards of a New Zealand earthquake (or Tsunami), each situation that I have faced in the past three years has required that I adapt and learn fast.